xpack-dev-tools/openocd-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 of build environments based on slightly older distributions, that should be compatible with most recent systems.

-The scripts used to build this distribution are in:

-- `distro-info/scripts`

 For the prerequisites and more details on the build procedure, please see the [How to build](https://github.com/xpack-dev-tools/openocd-xpack/blob/xpack/README-BUILD.md) page.